GerHobbelt/gibbs-lda/README.md

 + <model_name>.phi:
 This file contains the word-topic distributions, i.e., p(word_w | topic_t).
-Each line is a topic, each column is a word in the vocabulary
+Each line is a topic, each column is a word in the vocabulary.

 + <model_name>.theta:
 This file contains the topic-document distributions,